 Additionally, many employers may not have the needed resources to review on a regular basis hiring applications and other documentation used by HR because the standard forms may ask questions that are now illegal, Drogin said.

 Start a free trial to HR Decision Support Network and experience a complete HR solution that helps you find answers to your toughest questions.
-You can also sign up for our HR Outlook Webinar by clicking here.
+In addition, you can access the free on-demand version of our Human Resources Outlook Webinar and earn SHRM, HRCI, or CLE credits.

 All Bloomberg BNA treatises are available on standing order, which ensures you will always receive the most current edition of the book or supplement of the title you have ordered from Bloomberg BNA’s book division.
 As soon as a new supplement or edition is published (usually annually) for a title you’ve previously purchased and requested to be placed on standing order, we’ll ship it to you to review for 30 days without any obligation.
 During this period, you can either (a) honor the invoice and receive a 5% discount (in addition to any other discounts you may qualify for) off the then-current price of the update, plus shipping and handling or (b) return the book(s), in which case, your invoice will be cancelled upon receipt of the book(s).
 Call us for a prepaid UPS label for your return.
 It’s as simple and easy as that.
 Most importantly, standing orders mean you will never have to worry about the timeliness of the information you’re relying on.
 And, you may discontinue standing orders at any time by contacting us at 1.800.960.1220 or by sending an email to firstname.lastname@example.org.